UHS Board of Regents - Bylaws

 7.2 The regular channel of communication to and from the board shall be through the chancellor and where appropriate, the president of the respective university.

 7.3 A maximum of thirty minutes will be set aside at regularly scheduled board meetings for a public comment session.
-Persons wishing to address the regents may register their request with the Executive Administrator at least one week prior to the meeting.
-Each person will be given up to three minutes and may address the board on any topic.
+Persons wishing to address the regents may register their request with the Executive Administrator at least 24 hours prior to the meeting.
+Each person will be given up to three minutes and may address the board only on those topics listed on the agenda for the meeting.
+Comments on topics that are not listed on the agenda shall not be allowed.

 7.4 All proposals for consideration by the board shall be presented to the chancellor according to the published calendar.
 The chancellor shall consider such proposals and make recommendations thereon in the agenda prepared for the board meeting.
 Except in the case of an emergency, proposals not received by the chancellor within the time prescribed shall be automatically deferred for consideration until the next meeting of the board.